What is Wrongful Dismissal?

 Employers should provide employees with as much time to find a new job as they would have given if the employer terminated them.

 In the instance where an employee was wrongfully dismissed, they are entitled to be rewarded for their damages, also known as a severance package.

-· Whether the employee was induced to leave secure, prior employment
+- The employee was induced to leave secure, prior employment.

 Likely so, termination with just cause is very rare and difficult for an employer to prove.
 The protocol for termination with just cause is for the employer to warn their employee on their low performance or misconduct and then provide them with the opportunity to improve their performance or misconduct.
-In essence, the employee must be given a fair chance to fix their problem at the workplace.
+An employee should have a fair chance to fix their problem at the workplace.
 However, if the employee fails to improve themselves and continues to perform in a similar manner, even after receiving warnings, their employer may use this as a just cause to terminate them.

-The ESA delineates several important elements in a workplace setting such as the minimum wage, vacation, overtime pay, leaves of absence and termination.
+The ESA delineates the rights of employees with regards to wages, vacations and leaves.
 It also sets the minimum standard on the guidelines a workplace must follow in order to operate legally in Ontario.

-Along with the ESA, Ontario common law also supports and provides compensation to employees who have been wrongfully dismissed.
+Employees can be compensated for wrongful dismissal in Ontario under both ESA and common law.
 The financial rewards provided through common law usually exceed the minimum damages rewarded under the provisions of the ESA.

 We highly discourage anyone from seeking out legal advice through this article.
 Particularly, this article only provides general information, and if you have any further questions regarding Wrongful Dismissal, please contact us to book a free initial consultation.

 To learn more about guardianship disputes, you can contact one of our specialized estate Attorneys.
 You can reach our office at 905-366-0202 or contact us through our website